Alaricus/clicker-tutorial-react/README.md

 Our reducer will do the following for us:

 1. Given the `click` action it will simply increment the amount of clicks.
 So that `clicks: { amount: 0 }` becomes `clicks: { amount: 1 }`.
-The action object that triggers this only needs to contain a `type`, so it would look like this: `{ type: 'click' }` and would be dispatched like this: `dispatch({ type: 'click' }`.
+The action object that triggers this only needs to contain a `type`, so it would look like this: `{ type: 'click' }` and would be dispatched like this: `dispatch({ type: 'click' })`.
 2. Given the `increase` action, it will increase the amount property of a given autoclicker and also decrease the amount of clicks by the cost of that particular autoclicker.
-The action object will, therefore, need to contain an action, and a tier.
-(Tier is just the name of a specific autoclicker we are addressing.)
+The action object will, therefore, need to contain an action and a tier.
+(A tier is just a name of a specific autoclicker we are addressing.)
 This action would look like this: `{ type: 'increase', tier: 'mega' }`.
 3. Given the `update` action, it would update the amount of clicks with a tally of what all of the autoclickers had produced during a given cycle.
 This tally will be performed elsewhere, so we’ll just be passing a single number as the payload.
 Of course, if we have no atuoclickers and nothing was produced, we don’t need to update anything and can return the existing state.
 The action object would look like this: `{ type: 'update', payload: 10 }`

 Ok, now that we are done with the state management, let’s move on to our core game loop.